 What should I do if I suspect chronic pain?

-If you suspect you have chronic pain, only doing normal rehab physical therapy working on strengthening and other interventions usually fail.
+If you suspect you have chronic pain, only doing normal rehab physical therapy working on strengthening and other interventions usually fails.
 In my practice, I typically use relaxation, novel movements, and pain education to start and then bring in some others if the chronic/persistent pain is being stubborn.

 - I do injury consultations and have worked with numerous people with chronic pain.
 I’ve had some people get rid of their pain in under a month (although this is more rarer), but most people it’s much longer and more gradual.
 Usually in the 2-4+ month range depending on the severity of symptoms and how efficient the nervous system is at activating the pain signals.
 We use the steps in the next section to start to desensitize the nervous system.